Do Go On - 541 - The Freedom House Ambulance Service

 What are you talking about?

-You know what's they do over in Adelaide?
+You know, as they do over in Adelaide?

 What are you talking about?